Chain Reaction Auto Accidents: Who is at Fault?

 With respect to those injured in the first vehicle, in our example, most likely the fault will lie with the drivers of the third and fourth vehicles.
 The first impact drove the second car forward bringing it closer to the first vehicle.
 Some percentage fault may be assigned.
 However, the driver of the SUV will likely bear the highest percentage of fault since it was the second impact that caused the pile of cars to surge forward crashing into the first car.

 In real life, when there is a multi-vehicle crash, determining fault may not be so simple.
 Various types of evidence must be gathered and examined including testimony from drivers and witnesses, photos and/or video from traffic or roadside cameras, police reports and expert testimony.

 Mansfield Melancon Attorneys can Help

 If you have been injured in an accident, contact the Louisiana personal injury attorneys at Mansfield, Melancon, Cranmer & Dick LLC.
 We represent people injured in multi-vehicle crashes and other types of accidents.
 We help people get the full compensation available under the law by identifying the responsible parties and building the strongest possible case against each and every wrongdoer.
-Our attorneys have had significant success, including resolution of many cases through negotiated settlement with large insurance companies.
+Our attorneys have had significant success, including the resolution of many cases through negotiated settlements with large insurance companies.
 Contact us by calling one of our offices: New Orleans at (504) 500-1108, Baton Rouge at (225) 612-0800, or Lafayette at (337) 409-0003.
 You can also request a free consultation by using our “Contact Us” page.